 Unless you make a conscious effort to keep focused, distraction and procrastination, it’s ugly twin, will happen.
 All day long your attention is being spammed and your time is eroded.
 How nice to know you are not alone.
 It’s because you are a human being with all the elements that make you exactly that.
 Unfortunately, however, you won’t gain great rewards for your efforts or my insights and figures.
 The reward comes from your daily and weekly output.
 What really hurts most people are the dreams left unexplored, talents left untried and goals left untouched.
 The feeling of being overwhelmed and unfulfilled.

 Here are three tips to help you avoid these two viruses:

 - Humans are emotional beings whose moods influence behaviours.
 If you don’t enjoy doing something or the task feels boring, you are way more susceptible to both distraction and procrastination.
 One antidote to this is to take a few minutes at the beginning of the day.
 Get clear why you are doing what you are doing.
 If it’s just paying the bills; that won’t work.
 Drill down four times until you can find an emotional connection, such as financial freedom, service, fun, and freedom.
 Then, make sure you schedule important tasks that align with your goals and end step.
-In my 9-week Get Breakthrough Results Program there are tools including a Weekly Focus Sheet and Daily Productivity Planner to assist.
+In the Blueprint for Success online program, there are tools including a Weekly Focus Sheet and Daily Productivity Planner to assist.
 Clarity, planning and scheduling are the first steps for increasing output and avoiding distraction and procrastination.
 This is the starting point for exploring and achieve goals and dreams.